Operation Totalize: Background

-On 25 July, the American First Army began Operation Cobra, which after the first two days, broke through the German defences south of St Lo.
+On 25 July, the American First Army began Operation Cobra, which after the first two days, broke through the German defences south of Saint-Lô.
 By the end of the third day of the operation, American forces had advanced 15 mi south of the Cobra start line at several points.
 On 30 July, US forces captured Avranches, at the base of the Cotentin peninsula.
 The German left flank had collapsed and within 24 hours, units of the US Third Army entered Brittany and advanced south and west through open country, almost without opposition.
 The 1st SS, 9th SS and 116th Panzer divisions were shifted westward from Verrières Ridge to face this new threat.

 General Bernard Montgomery (commanding the ground forces in Normandy), wanted an attack on the eastern flank of the front to capture Falaise, intending that such a move would precipitate a general German collapse.
 The First Canadian Army (Lieutenant General Harry Crerar), held this part of the Allied front.
 It consisted of the British I Corps, responsible for the extreme eastern flank of the Allied lines and II Canadian Corps (Lieutenant General Guy Simonds) south of Caen.

-The II Canadian Corps, which was to launch Operation Totalize consisted of the 2nd Canadian Infantry Division, 3rd Canadian Infantry Division, 49th (West Riding) Infantry Division, 51st (Highland) Infantry Division, 4th Canadian (Armoured) Division, 1st Polish Armoured Division, 2nd Canadian Armoured Brigade and the British 33rd Armoured Brigade.
+Operation Totalize was to be the first major operation conducted by the First Canadian Army.
+The II Canadian Corps, which was to carry out the operation consisted of the 2nd Canadian Infantry Division, 3rd Canadian Infantry Division, 49th (West Riding) Infantry Division, 51st (Highland) Infantry Division, 4th Canadian (Armoured) Division, 1st Polish Armoured Division, 2nd Canadian Armoured Brigade and the British 33rd Armoured Brigade.